Johnnydouble/FileMango/README.md

 3. Configure

 In order to run the analysis FileMango has to have a module interface program for each module you wish to use.
-Some examples are located [here](https://github.com/Johnnydouble/FileMangoExampleModule) and [here](https://github.com/holozene/exampleModule), fork and edit them or reverse engineer make your own (if you develop one let us know by creating an issue).
+Some examples are located [here](https://github.com/Johnnydouble/FileMangoExampleModule) and [here](https://github.com/holozene/exampleModule), fork and edit them or reverse engineer your own (if you develop one please let us know by creating an issue on this repo!).
 Then add entries to [config.json](https://github.com/Johnnydouble/FileMango/blob/master/res/config.json) for each module interface.
-Filetypes are specefied as [mime types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+Filetypes are specified as [mime types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+Finally select the directories where you would like to keep metadata updated using the `Directories` field.

 4. Autorun